 3. Take the TOEFL or equivalent

-In order to prove your grasp of the language, it's a great idea to take the IELTs or TOEFL test.
+In order to prove your grasp of the language, it's a great idea to take the IELTs or TOEFL tests.
 These are accredited tests that employers in the TEFL industry are familiar with.
 If you can get a score that shows you are fluent, this will help prove your legitimacy as having the same level of English as a native speaker.
+Duolingo also offers a free English proficiency test that is becoming more widely accepted by universities and may be of interest to future employers.

 4. Get TEFL certified